open-telemetry/opentelemetry-specification/specification/glossary.md

 This document defines some terms that are used across this specification.

-Some other fundamental terms are documented in the [Overview](overview.md).
+Some other fundamental terms are documented in the [overview document](overview.md).

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->